 This is why I love working with this brand — they get it.
 They understand that “cigarette papers” at face value are a commodity.
 But to be an industry leader in all-things smoking is priceless.

 We’ve been lucky to be a part of this evolution over the past two years, which is actually pretty fractional when you look at the company’s history.
 But I would hope National Tobacco Company would say we’ve made more than a fractional impact.
 We consider ourselves partners with Zig-Zag (and its two sister companies we also work with), and fully commit ourselves to its success.
 That’s held true for all of the branding, web development, video and marketing efforts.

 We recently wrapped (pun fully intended) a project for the company that will continue evolving the image of the brand.
 In a commercial, we tell the story of a younger hero who wants to live life his own way.
 Despite having spent a considerable amount of time living in mom and dad’s basement, Millennials are increasingly becoming the most independent and adventurous generation.
 They don’t care about societal norms, other generations’ expectations or brands that are fake.

 Being the current cultural rockstar it is, it’s clear that Zig-Zag has already achieved a stamp of authenticity with Millennials.
-But OOHology was tasked with creating two spots to help solidify Zig-Zag’s status with this generation.
+But OOHology was tasked with creating one spot to help solidify Zig-Zag’s status with this generation.
 Take a look and let us know how you think we did at shepherding the brand into yet another generation of brand evangelists.